agomezmoron/docker-appium/README.md

 $ docker stop $(docker ps -a -q)
 ```

-then deleting them with docker rmi -f <image_id>.
+then deleting them with docker rmi -f image_id.
 You can check the images ids by running:

 ```
 $ docker images